Neema-2016/PHP-Constants/index.md

   //Defining a case-insensitve constant define("NAME", "Neema Muganga", true);

-  //because we passed true for case-insensitive parameter, we could echo the value of the constant with the name written in lowercase. echo name;
+  //because we passed true for the case-insensitive parameter, we could echo the value of the constant with the name written in lowercase. echo name;
 ?>
 ```